 Since the moon will be extremely thin on July 15, it will be easy to spot and recognize Venus next to it.

-For the second time in 2018, the Moon will go dark, and it’s going to be at its darkest and smallest, as the eclipse will happen when the Moon is its farthest point from Earth and traveling through the darkest part of Earth’s shadow.
+For the second time in 2018, the Moon will go dark on July 27th, and it’s going to be at its darkest and smallest, as the eclipse will happen when the Moon is its farthest point from Earth and traveling through the darkest part of Earth’s shadow.
 Because of the Moon being so dark, Mars will be extremely visible.
 It will be at opposition, looking like a very bright orange star in the sky.

 After opposition, Mars will also be the closest to us it’s been in 15 years.
 We won’t see it as big and close until 2035.